 The in-setting reason for this is usually some version of "society in general would object to said group's very existence".
 The real-life reason is typically that the story is intended to be set in "our" world, and the streets of Anytown USA might seem a bit less familiar if they were filled with vampires and witches and the like who were making their presence obvious.
 The Masquerade makes it easier for the fans to imagine what it feels like to live as a "normal" person in the setting.

-Sometimes, especially in more cynical series, the Bystander Syndrome or The World Is Not Ready is used to explain why the Masquerade persists, even if the heroes don't necessarily want it to continue.
+Sometimes, especially in more cynical series, Bystander Syndrome or The World Is Not Ready are used to explain why the Masquerade persists, even if the heroes don't necessarily want it to continue.
 On the other end, maintaining the Masquerade usually requires morally gray or outright black choices, like discrediting or killing the Crazy Survivalist and Agent Mulder trying to expose it.
 Even if the character protecting the Masquerade doesn't turn evil doing it, he's likely to end up isolated.
 The tensions of their role usually engender a bad reputation and kill off their love life.

 People who discover the masquerade usually have five choices that present themselves to them.